For many avid (and not-so-avid) gymgoers, the idea of being able to get a killer workout in the garage is like a dream.

 To keep costs down, you can purchase whatever you need for your current weather conditions first.

-3. Start with the Essentials
+3. Start with Some DIY Essentials

 So, your garage is ready for action now, and it’s time to get some equipment for it.
-If you can spend as much as you want on this project, then go ahead and buy whatever equipment you want.
+If you can spend as much as you want on this project, then go ahead and buy whatever equipment and accessories you want.
 If, like most of us, you’re on a limited budget, then you should start by buying the essentials.

 - One weight bench